Waterfront Trail Improvements: Corbett Creek Bridge, Trail and Boardwalk Replacement

 3 - Corbett Creek Marsh Boardwalk and Waterfront Trail - Upgrades

-The existing Corbett Creek Marsh Boardwalk, also built in 1992, is planned to be replaced to meet current design standards and accessibility requirements.
+The existing Corbett Creek Marsh Boardwalk, also built in 1992, was replaced to meet current design standards and accessibility requirements.

 Some of the updates for the Boardwalk and trail include: